-With many individuals continuing to face a pension income shortfall, it is essential to ensure that you put aside sufficient funds during your working life to allow for a comfortable retirement in the future.
+It is essential to ensure that you put aside sufficient funds during your working life to allow for a comfortable retirement in the future.
 You could spend a third of your life as a retired person, and by taking action now, you can help to make this period as financially secure as possible.

-When it comes to using the money you have saved for your retirement, there is now much more choice available, and it is important to take the appropriate advice on the options available to you.
-Here we outline some of the key areas to consider when planning for your 'golden years'.
+Many options are open to retirees in regard to how they use their savings.
+It is important to seek appropriate advice on the options available to you.
+Here we outline some of the key areas to take into consideration when planning for your 'golden years'.